ollej/shoutbridge/README.md

  * BUG: Graemlin replacement should be done before html stripping.
  * BUG: HTML-stripping not quite up to par.
  * Add language support for easy translation.
- * Write generic function to test plugins from command line.
  * HalibotPlugin !listcommands _plugin_ should list commands available for that plugin.
  * XmppDirectMessage isn't implemented yet.